middyjs/middy/README.md

 See `devDependencies` for each middleware for list of dependencies that may be required with transpiling TypeScript.

 ## Common Patterns and Best Practice
 Tips and tricks to ensure you don't hit any performance or security issues.
+We've included a [collection of patterns](https://github.com/middyjs/middy/tree/main/docs/patterns) that can help you get started.
 Did we miss something?
 Let us know.

 ### ENV variables
 Be sure to set `AWS_NODEJS_CONNECTION_REUSE_ENABLED=1` when connecting to AWS services.
 This allows you to reuse